mosparo/documentation/docs/6_account/1_user_settings.md

 # User settings

 In the user settings, you can make various settings for your user.
-You can customize the language of the mosparo management interface, as well as the date and time format and time zone.
+You can customize the language and the color mode of the mosparo management interface, as well as the date and time format and time zone.
 These settings are applied to the displayed dates and times after saving.

 If you select "Language of browser" for language, your browser's language is automatically used - if the language is available in mosparo.